 • For conductivity, see the table above

-High-quality superheated steam has applications in drying, cooking, proper and complete bacterial inactivation, fracking, chemical processes engineering, comfort heating, chemical processes, fuel production, tablet making, mixing, and materials processing High-temperature steam in one atmosphere packs the proper punch required for these applications while minimizing the dangers of using high-pressure boilers This type of superheated steam is used in applications requiring a critical need to reduce the processing time Superheated steam often offers a higher heat transfer coefficient and high enthalpy content, enabling many unique applications When at a high temperature, significantly above the inversion temperature, such steam is often considered a non-toxic antimicrobial agent Superheated steam at high temperatures also offers superior reactions, for example, in energy reactions such as bio-fuels, reforming, hydrogen production, ammonia production, and denaturing, all with rapid heat transfer kinetics In the US, more than 90% of electric power is produced using steam as a working fluid, mainly by steam turbines Condensation of steam to water occurs downstream, but such wet-steam conditions must be carefully controlled to avoid excessive blade erosion and preserve energy efficiency Oxidation and erosion tests can be done with Steam Generators There is no moisture from the start-up in many modern steam generators The HGAs and OAB produce high-quality pure steam The HGA-M is for applications requiring steam-gas(air) mixtures The Mightysteam® and SaniZap® models are helpful for steam cleaning at several levels of cleaning The OAB® and GHGA models are used for industrial and R&D purposes The high-temperature steam also tends to be useful for pharmaceutical, biopharmaceutical, comfort industry, utility, and chemical uses because of a lack of droplets and rapid antimicrobial action for several orders of log reductions in a short duration.
+High-quality superheated Steam has applications in drying, cooking, proper and complete bacterial inactivation, fracking, chemical processes engineering, comfort heating, chemical processes, fuel production, tablet making, mixing, and materials processing High-temperature Steam in one atmosphere packs the proper punch required for these applications while minimizing the dangers of using high-pressure boilers This type of superheated Steam is used in applications requiring a critical need to reduce the processing time Superheated Steam often offers a higher heat transfer coefficient and high enthalpy content, enabling many unique applications When at a high temperature, significantly above the inversion temperature, such Steam is often considered a non-toxic antimicrobial agent Superheated Steam at high temperatures also offers superior reactions, for example, in energy reactions such as bio-fuels, reforming, hydrogen production, ammonia production, and denaturing, all with rapid heat transfer kinetics In the US, more than 90% of electric power is produced using Steam as a working fluid, mainly by steam turbines Condensation of Steam to water occurs downstream, but such wet-steam conditions must be carefully controlled to avoid excessive blade erosion and preserve energy efficiency Oxidation and erosion tests can be done with Steam Generators There is no moisture from the start-up in many modern steam generators The HGAs and OAB produce high-quality pure Steam The HGA-M is for applications requiring steam-gas(air) mixtures The Mightysteam® and SaniZap® models are helpful for steam cleaning at several levels of cleaning The OAB® and GHGA models are used for industrial and R&D purposes The high-temperature Steam also tends to be useful for pharmaceutical, biopharmaceutical, comfort industry, utility, and chemical uses because of a lack of droplets and rapid antimicrobial action for several orders of log reductions in a short duration.

 Request OAB and VHGA Information